-- Step 1 Click on the Information button on the toolbar. - Step 2 Then click on the feature in the map view window. - Step 3 Information will be displayed about the feature in the attributes table, as shown in Figure 56.
+- Step 1 Click on the Information button on the toolbar. • - Step 2 Then click on the feature in the map view window. - Step 3 Information will be displayed about the feature in the attributes table, as shown in Figure 52.

-Figure 56 - The feature information screen for a point source.
+Figure 52 - The feature information screen for a point source.

-- Step 4 Click on the ADMS button to be directed to the feature in the model. - Step 5 Click on the View button for the feature to be highlighted in the Mapper.
+- Step 4 Click on the model name button (e.g. ADMS) to be directed to the feature in the model. - Step 5 Click on the View button for the feature to be highlighted in the Mapper.